Guy Mollet: Domestic policy

 Mollet's cabinet carried out a programme of progressive social reform, which was almost unnoticed because of both the international context and the Algerian War.
 Substantial improvements were made in welfare provision for the sick and elderly, funding for regional aid and housing was increased veterans' payments were extended and a third week of paid holidays was introduced.
 Mollet's government passed other pieces of social legislation during its time in office, including an increase in wages and improved medical benefits.

 The level and mechanism of state pensions to both the elderly and chronically-ill was improved, and working-class housing was also given close attention.
 HLMs were a top priority in the government's target of 320,000 houses in 1956.
 Educational opportunities were increased, and wage-price levels were adjusted in favour of workers and civil servants.
+A decree of September 1956 increased the means ceiling “for the purposes of eligibility to most social assistance benefits,” while Acts dated the 3rd August 1956 and the 3rd of December 1956 (as noted by one study) “extended to 1 January 1959 the period during which a judge sitting in chambers may suspend the enforcement of court eviction orders for successive periods in excess of one year if the persons evicted are unable to find satisfactory alternative accommodation.”
+The latter Act also permanently prohibited eviction during the winter unless those affected were provided with alternative accommodation that was suitable to the family’s needs and maintaining its unity.

 In June 1956, a national solidarity fund for the elderly was set up, which provided supplementary allowances for elderly people to provide them with a more adequate income.
 In addition, a law of December 1956 established an allowance for the mothers of household for non-salaried workers.
 Sales tax on essential commodities was abolished while regional differences in minimum wage standards across France were reduced.